-This guide breaks down the strategy’s five pillars, key initiatives, and what enterprises must do to stay compliant and resilient.
+This guide breaks down the UAE National Cybersecurity Strategy 2025’s five pillars, key initiatives, and offers actionable steps enterprises must take to stay compliant and resilient.
 Whether you are a multinational corporation, a local business, or a cybersecurity provider, this roadmap will help you navigate the UAE’s evolving cybersecurity landscape.

 What We'll Cover